bakp22/dell-company-app/README.md

 # Database Project
 This project is a site developed with Vercel and JavaScript in COMP-305: Software Development at Kalamazoo College.
+I am taking the time to modify it after the class had finished.

 ## Purpose
--> The goal is to draft a full Full-Stack Web Applicaiton later refining it with React.
+-> The goal is to draft a full Full-Stack Web application and later refine it with React.

 ## Updates
 As of now, I am updating the project; the update log is below.

+- August 8th, 2024 -> Finalized adding NavBar and resolving changes to clean the UI of the front page.
+     * Fixing the Dropdown menu
+     * working on the backend

 - August 3rd, 2024 -> refactoring code and deleting search bar.
-First step in planning to add back-end development functionality.
+The first step in planning to add back-end development functionality.
     * adding Navbar
     * implementing backend

 ------------------------------------------------------------------------------------------------------------------------------------------------------